SuneJepsen/DSLIndividualProject/README.txt

   - xtext folder
     - Contains .xtext and .xtend files

-  - A HowToVideo.mp4
-    - Showcases how to setup everything to run the examples.

 - version_group
   - Contains the group project
   - Has its own README.txt